 Witness Opportunity: A Black Lives Matter Vigil

 Members of UU Wellesley’s Advocacy & Witness Interest Group invite you to stand with us against white supremacy and for racial justice and human rights.
-We will be holding the first of what we hope will be a monthly 15 minute silent vigil in recognition that Black Lives Matter on Sunday, October 29 at noon.
+We will be holding our next 15 minute silent vigil in recognition that Black Lives Matter on Sunday, December 3 at noon.
 We gather in the UU Wellesley courtyard and proceed together to the sidewalk in front of UU Wellesley.